 To tackle the nation’s greatest challenges with water quality and supply, Congress established the National Priorities Water Research Grant Program, a competitive grant program, in 2011.
-Since then, not-for-profit organizations like the Water Environment & Reuse Foundation and the Water Research Foundation have leveraged more than $20 million in federal funding to produce $25 million in applied research projects that offer real-world solutions for a variety of challenges, including:
+Since then, not-for-profit organizations such as the the Water Research Foundation have leveraged more than $20 million in federal funding to produce $25 million in applied research projects that offer real-world solutions for a variety of challenges, including:

 - systemwide nutrient management,